lightstep/observability-lab-k23/README.md

     - Click the 'Codespaces' tab.
     - Click 'Create Codespace on main'.

-### Provisoning a Lightstep Account
+### Provisoning a Cloud Observability Account

-This lab contains automation to provision a Lightstep user account and project in a pre-existing organization.
+This lab contains automation to provision a ServiceNow Cloud Observability user account and project in a pre-existing organization.
 To set up your environment, you will need several API keys that will be provided to you during the lab - your instructor will give you a URL where they can be found.

 1. Go to the provided URL and copy the contents of the GitHub gist.
 2. Copy and paste this content into your Codespace terminal.